Are you giving anything up for Lent?

 Day Trip, Savannah

-Brian and I made a day trip to on the Saturday after to visit Carrie and Steve.
+Brian and I made a day trip to Savannah on the Saturday after Thanksgiving to visit Carrie and Steve.
 It is always wonderful to see our only child, and her husband, who is quite charming and witty.

 This light Pilsner was an excellent choice for fish.